EricssonResearch/EDHOC/draft-selander-ace-cose-ecdhe.md

 ## Transferring EDHOC in CoAP {#app-a1}

-EDHOC can be transferred as an exchange of CoAP {{RFC7252}} messages, with the CoAP client as party U and the CoAP server as party V. By default EDHOC is sent to the Uri-Path: "edhoc".
+EDHOC can be transferred as an exchange of CoAP {{RFC7252}} messages, with the CoAP client as party U and the CoAP server as party V. By default EDHOC is sent to the Uri-Path: "/.well-known/edhoc", but an application may define its own path that can be discorvered e.g. using resource directory {{I-D.ietf-core-resource-directory}}.

 ~~~~~~~~~~~~~~~~~~~~~~~
 Client    Server
   |          |
   +--------->| Header: POST (Code=0.02)
-  |   POST   | Uri-Path: "edhoc"
+  |   POST   | Uri-Path: "/.well-known/edhoc"
   |          | Content-Type: application/edhoc
   |          | Payload: EDHOC message_1
   |          |